BECCS (Bioenergy with Carbon Capture and Storage): Climate saviour or dangerous hype?, Report by Biofuelwatch

 Bioenergy with Carbon Capture and Storage (BECCS) is being promoted as ‘carbon negative’, i.e. as a way of removing carbon dioxide from the atmosphere and thus keeping climate change in check.
 It is one of several ‘biosequestration’ geoengineering proposals.

-The report examines the theory behind BECCS, the likely impacts should such a technology be scaled up and the technical and economic barriers.
-It provides a summary of BECCS-related investments, subsidies and cost of levitra policies, of the rx viagra links between fossil-fuel based and bioenergy-based CCS (such as proposals for CCS from power stations which burn both coal and biomass) and of the potential role of BECCS – especially of CO2 captured from ethanol fermentation – in extending oil production from partially depleted oil fields.
+The report examines the theory behind BECCS, the likely impacts should such a technology be scaled up and the rx viagra technical and cost of levitra economic barriers.
+It provides a summary of BECCS-related investments, subsidies and policies, of the links between fossil-fuel based and bioenergy-based CCS (such as proposals for CCS from power stations which burn both coal and biomass) and of the potential role of BECCS – especially of www.raymondbrothers.ca CO2 captured from ethanol fermentation – in extending oil production from partially depleted oil fields.